skip to Main Content

 If you have any questions, please email info@zontahilo.org

-Applications are being accepted by midnight HST on July 31, 2023 by filling out this online application: https://forms.gle/ehqq53drowvWYbRT7
+Applications are being accepted by midnight HST on July 31, 2024 by filling out this online application: https://docs.google.com/forms/d/e/1FAIpQLSdnODAu_DEJOEGXqAGO71bAfcqEaV3xXJIrqj3mKdzbZrxOMg/viewform

 Download Pay It Forward Grant Application Info (PDF)